rozek/blockly-ai-playground/README.md

 ![PoC](./Examples/ChatCompletion.png)

-> here is an example for a simple ChatCompletion
+> here is an example for a simple ChatCompletion (see [Blockly workspace file](./Examples/ChatCompletion.json)

 ![PoC-UI](./Examples/ChatCompletion-UI.png)